Constraints on photon mass and dark photon from the Jovian magnetic field: Sources of Variances

 Due to the short-term fluctuations, the data points of observed magnetic field $B_{i,\alpha}^{\ob}$ at time $t_i$ are averaged values around that time.
-The time interval $\delta t$ to be averaged over is chosen to be 60 s when $r_J < r <$ 4~$r_J$ and 120 s when 4~$r_J < r <$ 7~$r_J$, so that the periodic fluctuations induced by Juno's spinning largely cancel out.
+Following the approach of the JRM09 model~\cite{connerney2018new}, the time interval $\delta t$ to be averaged over is chosen to be 60 s when $r_J < r <$ 4~$r_J$ and 120 s when 4~$r_J < r <$ 7~$r_J$ \footnote{The 4$R_J$ separation is empirical.
+Changing the separation would only affect the final limits mildly.
+For example, if we choose $\delta t = 120$ s everywhere, the estimated $\epsilon$ limit in the dark photon case will only be weaker by $\sim 25\%$.} , so that the periodic fluctuations induced by Juno's spinning largely cancel out.
 We start from the large raw data set containing $B_\alpha^{\rm ob}(t)$ measured with a much shorter sampling interval $\ll \delta t$.
 The averaged data points $B_{i,\alpha}^{\ob}$ is then related to $B_\alpha^{\rm ob}(t)$ as

 where $B_{{\rm fluc},i,\alpha}(t)$ is the short-term fluctuation; $\frac{d B_{i, \alpha}}{d t} (t - t_i)$ is the linear variation of the measured field from Juno's movement along its orbit, which could be significant as shown in the left panel example of Fig.~\ref{fluc}.
 The corresponding fluctuating field $B_{\mathrm{fluc}, i, \alpha} (t)$, including possible higher-order terms, is plotted in the right panel of Fig.~\ref{fluc}.
 The semi-periodic behavior of $B_{\mathrm{fluc}, i, \alpha} (t)$ with a $\sim 15$~seconds period indicates that it is dominated by the eddy currents from Juno's spinning.
 However, apparent noises still contribute to this term with unclear origins.
 A complete component analysis of $B_{\mathrm{fluc}, i, \alpha} (t)$ is beyond the scope of this paper.
 The variance is computed from the fluctuations $B_{\mathrm{fluc}, i, \alpha} (t)$ directly after filtering out the linear term due to the Juno motion as: